rails/rails/guides/source/configuring.md

 Allows you to configure the application's middleware.
 This is covered in depth in the [Configuring Middleware](#configuring-middleware) section below.

+#### `config.public_file_server.enabled`

+Configures Rails to serve static files from the public directory.
+This option defaults to `true`, but in the production environment it is set to `false` because the server software (e.g. NGINX or Apache) used to run the application should serve static files instead.
+If you are running or testing your app in production using WEBrick (it is not recommended to use WEBrick in production) set the option to `true`.
+Otherwise, you won't be able to use page caching and request for files that exist under the public directory.

 #### `config.rake_eager_load`

 When `true`, eager load the application when running Rake tasks.
 Defaults to `false`.